Mobile Food Truck

-The following approvals, inspections and supporting documents must be obtained and submitted in order for your application to be accepted.
+The following approvals, inspections and supporting documents must be obtained and submitted with your application before it will be accepted.

 Call or visit a motor vehicle insurance company for vehicle registration information and services.
 Photo identification and bill of sale are required for the registration process.

 Provide a copy of your liability insurance with a minimum liability limit of $2,000,000.
 The City of Saskatoon must be named as an “Additional Insured”.

 Develop a plan outlining how and where FOG (Fats, Oils, Grease) and grey water will be disposed.
 This plan will be sent to the City of Saskatoon Environmental Services to ensure that no hazardous or unacceptable waste disposal is and/or will be occurring.